ChemiKyle/Princeton-Applied-Research-M250-270-electrochemistry-data-cleaner/README.md

 Outputs 2 files, one with the data cleaned and all run together (\<original_filename>\_cleanBig.csv) and one with the data separated into runs based on the starting value (\<original_filename>\_cleanSplit.csv).
 GUI works on Ubuntu, don't have consistent access to Windows to test it out..

-_Must be run with Python 3, requires Tkinter_
+_Must be run with Python 3, requires Tkinter._